Once you've imported or entered your passwords, Dashlane can make logging in both easy and secure.

 From your browser

-Dashlane can import passwords from (Windows/macOS), Firefox (Windows/macOS), Internet Explorer (Windows) and Safari (macOS).
+Dashlane can import passwords from Chrome, Firefox, and Internet Explorer on Windows, and from Chrome, Firefox, and Safari on Mac.

-Click on File → Import passwords and choose the browser from which you want to import your passwords.
-Dashlane will show you a list of all the passwords it was able to find in your browser; select the ones you want to import, click on Import and the passwords will automatically be added to Dashlane.
+Click on File > Import passwords and select the browsers you want to import your credentials from.
+Dashlane will show you a list of all the passwords it was able to find in your browser.
+Select the ones you want to import, then click on Import and the passwords will automatically be added to Dashlane.